Air Fryer Irish Soda Bread Recipe (Ninja Air Fryer)

 • Add your bread to the preheated air fryer basket

-• Cook on the air fry setting at 320°F for 30 minutes for a single loaf, or 20 minutes for two smaller loaves
+• Cook on the air fry setting at 320°F for 30 minutes for a single loaf, or 20 minutes for two smaller loaves (no need to flip during cooking)

 • Add additional cooking time in 5-minute increments as needed, until a toothpick inserted into the center of the loaf comes out clean